Toronto Islands

 The Toronto Islands are a chain of 15 small islands in Lake Ontario, south of mainland Toronto, Ontario, Canada.

 Comprising the only group of islands in the western part of Lake Ontario, the Toronto Islands are located just offshore from the city's downtown area, provide shelter for Toronto Harbour, and separate Toronto from the rest of Lake Ontario.
-The islands are home to the Toronto Island Park, the Billy Bishop Toronto City Airport, several private yacht clubs, a public marina, Centreville Amusement Park, a year-round residential neighbourhood, and several public beaches.
+The islands are home to the Toronto Island Park, the Billy Bishop Toronto City Airport, several private yacht clubs and restaurants, a public marina, Centreville Amusement Park, a year-round residential neighbourhood, and several public beaches.
 The island community is the largest urban car-free community in North America.
 Public ferries operate year-round from Jack Layton Ferry Terminal, and privately operated water taxis operate from May to September.
-A pedestrian tunnel connects the mainland to the airport (which is only connected to the airport, not to any of the parks).
+A pedestrian tunnel connects the mainland to the airport (which is a secure area, from which the parks and other parts of the islands are not accessible).

 The Toronto Islands are a popular tourist and recreational destination.
-Bicycles are accommodated on the ferries at no charge and can be rented at Centre Island, Ward's Island, and since 2025 Bike Share Toronto has stands on the islands.
+Bicycles are accommodated on the ferries at no charge and can be rented at Centre Island and Ward's Island, and since 2025 Bike Share Toronto has stands on the islands.
 Canoes, kayaks, paddle boats and stand-up paddle boards are also available for rental from May to September.
 A disc golf course exists on the island.
 The main beach is along the south shore of Centre Island, and the beach on the west shore of Centre at Hanlan's Point is clothing-optional and the historic site of Canada's first Gay Pride.
 There is ample parkland suitable for picnicking, several playgrounds, water play areas and several gardens.
 During the winter months people reach the lagoons and Toronto Harbour from the islands for ice skating when conditions permit.

+List of islands

+The 15 islands, listed in order of decreasing area, are: